square/prodeng/inspect/README.md

   * process X rejecting connections because TCP is out of memory
   * CPU spike at 14:00 UTC.
 Top users: A, B

-For now it just dumps metrics like top,iostat

 ###### Installation